This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Click here for the Google Maps location and directions.

-The BAPS Hindu Mandir is expected to open doors to devotees in February 2024.
+The BAPS Hindu Mandir will open its doors to devotees on 18 February 2024.

 To stay abreast of the temple’s construction, check the updates on the Mandir’s handles on Twitter, Instagram, or Facebook.